UPennCBE544/2023.github.io/ProjectDescription.md

 ### Presentation ##

 The Final Presentation should include a summary of all of the calculations you were able to complete.
 Present the strucutres and adsorption energy trends.
-Also, take note of any major strucutral changes induced by the adsorbates.
+Also, take note of any major structural changes induced by the adsorbates.

 Discuss any problems you had with running calculations.

-Each Group will also be required to ask questions and begin a disucssion about another groups work.
+Each Group will also be required to ask questions and begin a discussion about another groups work.
 Here are those assignments:

 Ni group will ask Ti group questions.<br>
 Ti group will ask Mg group questions.<br>